casualcomputer/AgPal_App/README.md

 Note, for the Google Drive feature to work, you need to create have a secret .streamlit/secrets.toml within our project directory.

-**This colab notebook shows the stuff I tried so far**: http://bit.ly/3FgL8qJ